Key Takeaways

 What happens if no form exists during an emergency?

-Emergency medicine doctrine recognises the emergency exception to consent requirements: if a child is critically ill and parents cannot be reached and delay would cause serious harm, emergency physicians may treat without written parental consent.
+Emergency medicine doctrine recognizes the emergency exception to consent requirements: if a child is critically ill and parents cannot be reached and delay would cause serious harm, emergency physicians may treat without written parental consent.

 Practices can reduce this risk by capturing informed decision-making documentation and using secure patient communication channels to ensure families receive the form before emergencies arise.